sei-international/NemoMod.jl/README.md

 ## Automated installation

-This method is intended for users who want a quick, easy way to install NEMO and Julia together. @jwveysey
+This method is intended for users who want a quick, easy way to install NEMO and Julia together.
+SEI provides installers that deploy the two from a single file.
+Each installer includes an option to install a fully compiled copy of NEMO (i.e., a Julia system image into which NEMO has been compiled; if this option is not selected, NEMO can still be executed with just-in-time compilation).
+Currently, installers are available for the following platforms:

+- Windows 64-bit

+To obtain an installer, contact [Jason Veysey](https://www.sei.org/people/jason-veysey/).